bycoffe/openelections-data-ak/README.md

 openelections-data-ak
 =====================

 Source election results for Alaska.
+Data from the Alaska Division of Elections.